dxw/playbook/src/staff-handbook/onboarding.md

 manager and a mentor within the same field.
 You‘ll have regular check ins with the team where you can speak openly about anything that’s on your mind.

-## Client facing roles

-For client-facing roles we’ll start billing your time back to the client when we feel the time is right.
-This will be something we discuss openly during the recruitment process and through your regular check ins.

-## Internal facing roles

-We also offer internal facing roles, for example, in our busy commercial and marketing teams.
-These roles are not billed back to our clients.

-Check our [careers page](https://www.dxw.com/careers/) if you think this might be for you.